luontola/web-intro/templates.md

 ...
 ```

 As shown above, give the images a unique class and use CSS to make them look like a photo album.
+In case the pictures are of different size, you can set their [height][css-height]; the web browser will set their width automatically to maintain the picture's aspect ratio.

+The following example uses the CSS properties [border][css-border], [background-color][css-background-color], [margin][css-margin], [padding][css-padding] and [box-shadow][css-box-shadow].

 ![Photo album](photo-album.png)